amesser/circuits/README.rst

 Creative Commons Attribution-ShareAlike 3.0 Unported License.
 To view a copy of this license, visit http://creativecommons.org/licenses/by-sa/3.0/.

+The spice models in subdirectory ``simulation`` come with their own licenses any copyrights.
+For more detail see the file content.

 Besides that the external modules located in ``externals`` subdirectory ship with their own licensing conditions.